Students Archives - Warfelcc

 Audrey Shay

-Audrey is spending her summer working as a member of our Fulton Theatre project team.
+Audrey is spending her summer working on our Fulton Theatre project team.
 She studies Civil Engineering at Penn State Harrisburg, where she will be a junior this fall.

 Benjamin Moore

-Ben (shown right) is working with our Virtual Design & Construction department this week, and is spending his summer with members of the Barclay Friends project team.
-Ben graduated from Eastern University in May with a BA in Mathematics, and will be attending Villanova University in the fall to pursue a master’s degree in Engineering.
+Ben is working with our Virtual Design & Construction department this week and is spending his summer with members of the Barclay Friends project team.
+Ben graduated from Eastern University in May with a BA in Mathematics and will be attending Villanova University in the fall to pursue a master’s degree in Engineering.

 Josh Weiner